BEA Systems: Products

-BEA started out with the Tuxedo software product, but currently the products they are best known for in the computer industry are the WebLogic product family, which consists of WebLogic Server, WebLogic Workshop, WebLogic Portal, WebLogic Integration, and JRockit.
+BEA started out with the Tuxedo software product, but currently the products it is best known for in the computer industry are the WebLogic product family, which consists of WebLogic Server, WebLogic Workshop, WebLogic Portal, WebLogic Integration, and JRockit.
 In 2005, BEA launched a new product family called AquaLogic for service-oriented architecture deployment.
-They have also entered the telecommunications field with their WebLogic Communications Platform, which includes WebLogic SIP Server and WebLogic Network Gatekeeper, technologies obtained through the acquisition of Swedish telecommunications software company Incomit.
+It has also entered the telecommunications field with its WebLogic Communications Platform, which includes WebLogic SIP Server and WebLogic Network Gatekeeper, technologies obtained through the acquisition of Swedish telecommunications software company Incomit.
 BEA also has a product offering for the RFID market called the BEA WebLogic RFID Product Family.

 AquaLogic

 BEA Systems produced the AquaLogic software suite for managing service-oriented architecture (SOA).
 It includes following products: